Fact-checked against Services Australia — Centrelink on 2026-04-25.

 Age Pension

-Eligibility for the Age Pension is age-driven.
-The qualifying age has been rising on a published schedule, currently 67 for new claimants.
-The Age Pension page on Services Australia sets out the current age and the residency duration requirements that apply on top.
+The Age Pension is age-driven.
+The qualifying age has been climbing on a published schedule and currently sits at 67 for new claimants.
+The Age Pension page on Services Australia sets out the current age plus the residency-duration requirements that apply on top of it.

 JobSeeker Payment

-JobSeeker is the main income-support payment for people of working age looking for work or temporarily unable to work.
-The JobSeeker eligibility page outlines the age, work-capacity, and income-test rules.
-Roughly 800,000 to 900,000 Australians have been on JobSeeker at any given time in recent years, depending on labour-market conditions.
+JobSeeker is the main income-support payment for working-age people who are looking for work or temporarily can’t work.
+The JobSeeker eligibility page spells out the age, work-capacity, and income-test rules.
+In recent years, somewhere between 800,000 and 900,000 Australians have been on JobSeeker at any one time, moving with the state of the labour market.

 Youth Allowance, Austudy, and ABSTUDY

-These are the study-related payments.
-Eligibility tracks age, study load, and parental income (for under-22 dependent students).
-Each has its own income-test rules layered on top.
+These are the study payments.
+Eligibility hangs on your age, your study load, and – for dependent students under 22 – your parents’ income.
+Each one then layers its own income-test rules on top.

 Family Tax Benefit, Parenting Payment, and Carer Payments